Annolyne/Project_Phase1/README.md

 Description of Data
-Datasets obtained from the above movie box sites for this analysis.
+Datasets obtained from movie box sites for this analysis.
 The data sets are named 'tn.movie.budgets.csv' and *bom.movie_gross.csv

 The datasets are suitable for the analysis as they provide information on the following: